Our Fellows

 Aryaan Bovenberg BA

-Aryaan studies International Development, with a main focus on Politics and Communication in Development at Wageningen University and Research.
+Aryaan studied International Development, with a main focus on Politics and Communication in Development at Wageningen University and Research.
 During her studies she took part in the Food and Nutrition Security Excellence Program of the Dutch Ministry of Foreign Affairs.
 Further, as a board member of the student group Amnesty International Wageningen she organized evenings and masterclasses on for example refugee rights.
 This leads to an interest in the deliberative projects of Social Science Works.
 Aryaan has been working as an intern at SSW from September till December 2020 and is still involved in many of our activities.

 Dr. Asaf Leshem